codesbydk/DevOps-and-MLOPS/Docker.md

 This experience highlights a key reason for specifying exact versions in a `requirements.txt` file: it creates a predictable, repeatable environment, which is the core goal of using Docker.

+Congratulations on building your first custom Docker image and running a containerized web application. 🥳

+You've not only successfully written a `Dockerfile` but also diagnosed and fixed a real-world dependency issue.
+That's a huge step.

+To recap, in this section you've learned:

+- How to write a `Dockerfile` as a recipe for your application.

+- What key instructions like `FROM`, `WORKDIR`, `COPY`, and `RUN` do.

+- How to build a custom image using `docker build -t`.

+- How to run your application and expose it to the world with `docker run -p`.

+Before we move on, go to the terminal where your app is running and press **`Ctrl + C`** to stop the container.